 Contact details of the Małopolska Provincial Office in Krakow (Voivodeship Office)

-The cancellation of the state of epidemicThe Malopolska Provincial Office kindly informs that since 16 May 2022 the state of epidemic has been cancelled in Poland and the state of epidemic emergency has been introduced.
-Detailed information on the validity of residence documents during the state of epidemic emergency is available at the Office website.
+The cancellation of the state of epidemicThe Malopolska Provincial Office kindly informs you that since 16 May 2022 the state of epidemic has been cancelled in Poland and the state of epidemic emergency has been introduced.
+Detailed information on the validity of residence documents during the state of epidemic emergency is available on the Office website.

 You will find a number of useful video tutorials concerning the procedures of the Małopolska Voivodeship Office at the Office's YouTube channel.
-You will find tutorials on how to fill in the application form for a temporary residence permit, how to legalize the employment of a third-country national, the Blue Card procedure and a lot more.
+You will find tutorials on how to fill in the application form for a temporary residence permit, how to legalise the employment of a third-country national, the Blue Card procedure and a lot more.